 Since joining, I’ve found that everyone on the Aha! team shares my drive for being the best at what they do.

-This makes it a perfect environment to build upon each other’s strengths to create content and user experiences that go above and beyond what you typically find in business applications.
-The team’s hard work and dedication to building a superior product allows Aha! customers to be their very best as well.
+This makes it a perfect environment to build upon each other’s strengths to create content and user experiences that go above and beyond.
+The team’s hard work and dedication allows Aha! customers to be their very best as well.

-From blog posts to support articles and instructional UI copy, getting to flex my copy editing skills is a great feeling.
-At Aha!, I now find myself with an endless supply of brilliant individuals to work with and bodies of text to perfect.
+From support articles to blog posts and UI copy, I get to use my skills in all areas of the company.
+Here, I find myself with an endless supply of brilliant individuals to work with and content to perfect.

 That is why I joined Aha! — and why you should too.